vertico.el - VERTical Interactive COmpletion

 ;; (keymap-set vertico-map "TAB" #'minibuffer-complete)

-Alternatively you can use the built-in completion-styles, e.g., ‘partial-completion’, ‘flex’ or ‘initials’.
-The ‘partial-completion’ style is important if you want to open multiple files at once with find-file using wildcards.
+The command minibuffer-complete performs prefix expansion for the basic completion style, while the orderless and substring completion styles expand to the longest candidate substring.
+Alternatively you can use completion-styles like partial-completion, flex or initials, which perform different expansion and filtering.
+The partial-completion style is important if you want to open multiple files at once with find-file using wildcards.
 In order to open multiple files with a wildcard at once, you have to submit the prompt with ‘M-RET’.
 Alternative first move to the prompt and then press ‘RET’.

 (setq completion-styles '(basic substring partial-completion flex))

 Because Vertico is fully compatible with Emacs default completion system, further customization of completion behavior can be achieved by setting the designated Emacs variables.
-For example, one may wish to disable case-sensitivity for file and buffer matching when built-in completion styles are used instead of orderless:
+For example, one may wish to disable case-sensitivity for file and buffer matching when built-in completion styles are used:

 (setq read-file-name-completion-ignore-case t